justinpakzad/yelp-data-pipeline/README.md

   - `dbt_project.yml`: Main configuration file for DBT project.
   - `models/`: DBT models for data transformation.
     - `gldn/`: Contains scripts for creating analytical (gold) tables in Redshift.
+    - `sources.yml`: Contains the configuration for the source tables in the staging layer.
   - `packages.yml`: Defines DBT dependencies.